New Graduate Nursing Resume Examples

 - List certifications such as BLS or ACLS that are current, and include the expiration dates.

-- Use industry-specific terminology to describe your skills and experience, demonstrating familiarity with medical environments.
+- Use industry-specific terminology to describe your skills and experience; this shows familiarity with medical environments.

 - Include experience of any volunteer work or part-time healthcare positions, as they show initiative and commitment.